NicoloCavalli95horses/KMS-web-testing/02 Literature/papers/On model-based testing advanced GUIs.md

 interactions).

 As a consequence, the current GUI model-based testing approaches, which target event-based systems, show their limits when applied to test such new advanced GUIs.
 The work introduced in this paper establishes the following contributions:
-- a precise analysis of the reasons of these current limits
+- a precise analysis of these limits
 - a proposition to tackle the identified limits by leveraging the Malai GUI specification language and by proposing the concept of interaction-action-flow graph
 - feedback from two use cases
 - an industrial project and an open-source application, where the proposed approach has been applied.

+### Main concepts

 ## References
 [[ref_on_model_based_testing_advanced_guis]]